wlonk/arcadia/rules/outcomes.rst

 When a situation may result in emotional stress, use this outcome.
 See :ref:`Harm and Healing` for more on conditions.

--  Ace through seven: You are shaken.
+-  Ace through seven: You are worse for wear.
 Mark a condition.
 -  Eight through King: You hold it together.

 The power of the fairy grows